11 Signs Your Ex Is Testing You (And How to Pass Every One)

 6. The Flake Test

 They make vague plans with you and then cancel at the last minute or just go quiet.
-This is a harsh test, designed to see if you’ll chase them.
+This is a harsh test designed to see if you’ll chase them.
 Will you double-text?
 Will you get angry?
-Or will you be unfazed?
+Or will you be completely unfazed?
+The unfazed response — “No worries, let’s catch up another time” — is the only one that passes.

 7. The “Problem” Test

-They text you about a minor crisis—their car won’t start, they had a bad day at work.
+They text you about a minor crisis — their car won’t start, they had a bad day at work.
 They are testing your role.
 Are you still their go-to emotional support system?
-Will you drop everything to “rescue” them?
+Will you drop everything to rescue them?
+Be supportive, but don’t become their emotional crutch.
+That dynamic is what broke things in the first place.

 8. The Social Media Test

-They’ll suddenly like a photo of you from weeks ago or be the first person to watch your Instagram story.
+They’ll suddenly like a photo of yours from weeks ago or be the first person to watch your Instagram story.
 They are testing your reaction time.
-They want to see if this small act of digital attention is enough to make you reach out to them.
+They want to see if this small act of digital attention is enough to make you reach out immediately.
+It isn’t.
+Let it breathe.

 9. The “I’m Not Ready for a Relationship” Speech

 If you do meet up, they might give you a speech about how they’re “not looking for anything serious right now.”
 They are testing your confidence.
-They want to see if you’ll panic and go into “convince” mode, or if you’ll calmly agree and show you have your own life.
+They want to see if you’ll panic and go into convince mode — or if you’ll calmly agree and show you have your own life.
+Calmly agreeing is the power move every single time.

 10. The “What Do You Think?”
 Test

-They ask for your opinion on something important—a new job offer, a family issue.
+They ask for your opinion on something important — a new job offer, a family issue.
 This is a test of value.
-They still value your perspective and want to see if you can provide it without emotional strings attached.
+They still respect your perspective and want to see if you can provide it without emotional strings attached.
+Be genuinely helpful.
+No agenda.
+This is one of the most positive tests they can run.

 11. The Hot and Cold Test